José Veiga

-José Manuel Monteiro da Veiga (born 18 December 1976) is a Cape Verdean footballer who plays as a goalkeeper for English club Hednesford Town.
+José Manuel Monteiro da Veiga (born 18 December 1976) is a retired Cape Verdean footballer who played as a goalkeeper.

 He competed professionally in the second divisions of Portugal and Spain, also appearing for several teams in the lower leagues of England.
-In the latter country he never competed in higher than League Two, spending three seasons with Macclesfield Town.

 Born in Portugal, Veiga played for the Cape Verde national team, winning 14 caps in three years.

 Club career

 Portugal and Spain

 Born in Lisbon, Veiga was brought up in local S.L.
-Benfica's youth system, but only managed to be third-choice in the 1995–96 season.
-He then spent two years with neighbouring F.C.
-Alverca in the second division, after which he moved to Spain and joined Levante UD in the country's third level.
+Benfica's youth system, but only managed to be third choice in the 1995–96 season.
+He then spent two years with neighbouring Alverca in the second division, after which he moved to Spain and joined Levante UD in the country's third level.

 With the Valencian team Veiga rarely missed a game, being essential in their promotion in his first season, as champions, and helping them maintain their division two status in the following three years.
 In the January transfer window of 2001–02, he was loaned to Real Valladolid in La Liga, but failed to make any competitive appearances.

 Veiga wrapped up his career in Portugal playing three years for C.F.
 Estrela da Amadora – in the 2003–04 campaign he had his first and only top flight experience, but the team ranked 18th and last – and one for S.C.
 Olhanense (second tier).